Traumatic Dental Injuries

 Root Fractures

-A traumatic injury to the tooth may also result in a horizontal root fracture.
+A traumatic injury may also result in a horizontal root fracture.
 The location of the fracture determines the long-term health of the tooth.
 If the fracture is close to the root tip, the chances for success are much better.
-However, the closer the fracture is to the gum line, the poorer the long-term success rate.
+The closer the fracture is to the gum line, the poorer the long-term success rate.
 Sometimes, stabilization with a splint is required for a period of time.

 Chipped primary (baby) teeth can be esthetically restored.
-Dislodged primary teeth can, in rare cases, be repositioned.
-However, primary teeth that have been knocked out typically should not be replanted.
-This is because the replantation of a knocked-out primary tooth may cause further and permanent damage to the underlying permanent tooth that is growing inside the bone.
+Primary teeth that have been knocked out typically should not be replanted, as this may cause permanent damage to the underlying permanent tooth growing inside the bone.

-Children’s permanent teeth that are not fully developed at the time of the injury need special attention and careful follow up, but not all of them will need root canal treatment.
-In an immature permanent tooth, the blood supply to the tooth and the presence of stem cells in the region may enable your dentist or endodontist to stimulate continued root growth.
+Children's permanent teeth that are not fully developed at the time of injury need special attention and careful follow-up, but not all of them will need root canal treatment.
+In an immature permanent tooth, stem cells in the region may enable the dentist or endodontist to stimulate continued root growth.